 (a)(1) Petition.
 A person who desires to perpetuate testimony regarding any matter that may be cognizable in any court of this state may file a verified petition in the district court of the county in which any expected adverse party may reside.
-The petition shall-must be entitled in the name of the petitioner and shall-must state: (1) that the petitioner expects to be a party to an action cognizable in a court of this state but is presently unable to bring it or cause it to be brought, (2) the subject matter of the expected action and the petitioner's interest therein, (3) the facts to be established by the proposed testimony and the reasons to perpetuate it, (4) the names or a description of the persons expected to be adverse parties and their addresses so far as known, and (5) the names and addresses of the persons to be examined and the substance of the testimony expected to be elicited from each, and shall-must ask for an order authorizing the petitioner to take the depositions of the persons to be examined named in the petition, for the purpose of perpetuating their testimony.
+The petition shall must be entitled in the name of the petitioner and must be verified or must be accompanied by at least one supporting affidavior unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, that is based on personal knowledge and shows that the affiant or declarant is competent to testify on the matters set forth.
+The verified petition or supporting affidavit or unsworn declaration and shall must state: (1) that the petitioner expects to be a party to an action cognizable in a court of this state but is presently unable to bring it or cause it to be brought, (2) the subject matter of the expected action and the petitioner's interest therein, (3) the facts to be established by the proposed testimony and the reasons to perpetuate it, (4) the names or a description of the persons expected to be adverse parties and their addresses so far as known, and (5) the names and addresses of the persons to be examined and the substance of the testimony expected to be elicited from each, and shall-must ask for an order authorizing the petitioner to take the depositions of the persons to be examined named in the petition, for the purpose of perpetuating their testimony.